peterfazekas1999/-nofakes-project/README.md

 </p>.

 # Disclaimer
-This repository is still being cleaned up, and at the minute a lot of the code that appears here was taken directly from the [Adobe team repository](https://github.com/PeterWang512/FALdetector).
+The code that appears in the file `FALdetector_files` is from the [Adobe team repository](https://github.com/PeterWang512/FALdetector).
 We of course take no credit for the work done by the Adobe Team.